Ricette di Sicilia

 - 2

-Peel and roughly chop the onion, carrots and celery (removing any tough strings).
-Finely chop the garlic.
+Peel and finely chop the onion, carrots, and celery, removing any tough fibres.
+Crush the garlic.

 - 3

-Gently soften the chopped vegetables and garlic in a pan with extra virgin olive oil over a low heat for about 10 minutes.
+Gently sweat the vegetables and garlic in a casserole with extra virgin olive oil over a low heat for about 10 minutes.

 - 4

-Once tender, add the meat and cook over a medium-high heat for 5 minutes, stirring constantly to develop the flavours.
+Once softened, add the meat and brown it over a higher heat for 5 minutes, stirring constantly.

 - 5

-Pour in the red wine to deglaze, then stir in the tomato extract dissolved in a little warm water and let it reduce.
+Pour in the red wine to deglaze, then stir in the tomato concentrate dissolved in a little hot water and let it reduce.

 - 6

-Turn the heat down low, add the tomato purée, rosemary, and season with a pinch of salt and pepper.
-Simmer gently for around 3 hours with the lid slightly ajar.
+Lower the heat, add the tomato passata, rosemary, and season with salt and pepper.
+Simmer gently with the lid slightly ajar for around 3 hours.

 - 7

-Add boiling water little by little as needed to keep the ragù moist, and adjust seasoning towards the end.
+Add boiling water as needed to keep the ragù from drying out, adjusting seasoning towards the end.

 - 8

-Cook the pasta in plenty of salted boiling water until just al dente.
+Cook the pasta in salted boiling water until just al dente, then drain.

 - 9

-Drain the pasta and toss it in the ragù for a few seconds to coat.
+Toss the pasta through the ragù in the pan for a few seconds to combine.

 - 10